TheConnMan/jukebot/README.md

 - **GOOGLE_API_KEY** - Google project API key
 - **GOOGLE_ID** (Optional) - Google OAuth application ID (set up a [Google App](https://cloud.google.com/console#/project), create OAuth credentials, and enable the Google+ API) - **NOTE:** Persistence of user properties and favorites is disabled if this is not provided
 - **GOOGLE_SECRET** (Optional) - Google OAuth secret key - **NOTE:** Persistence of user properties and favorites is disabled if this is not provided
-- **SLACK_WEBHOOK** (Optional) - [Slack Incoming Webhook URL](https://my.slack.com/apps/A0F7XDUAZ-incoming-webhooks) for sending song addition and currently now playing notifications
+- **SLACK_WEBHOOK** (Optional) - [Slack Incoming Webhook URL](https://my.slack.com/apps/A0F7XDUAZ-incoming-webhooks) for sending song addition and currently now playing notifications (for multiple webhooks delimit them with a comma)
 - **SLACK_SONG_ADDED** (default: true) - Toggle for "Song Added" Slack notifications, only applicable if **SLACK_WEBHOOK** is provided
 - **SLACK_SONG_PLAYING** (default: true) - Toggle for "New Song Playing" Slack notifications, only applicable if **SLACK_WEBHOOK** is provided
 - **SLACK_SONG_LINKS** (default: false) - Toggle for Slack notifications to contain unfurled YouTube video links, only applicable if **SLACK_WEBHOOK** is provided
-- **SLASH_TOKEN** (Optional) - [Slack Slash Token](https://my.slack.com/apps/A0F82E8CA-slash-commands) for verifying a Slash Command request, only required if a Slash Command is set up
+- **SLASH_TOKEN** (Optional) - [Slack Slash Token](https://my.slack.com/apps/A0F82E8CA-slash-commands) for verifying a Slash Command request, only required if a Slash Command is set up (for multiple slash tokens delimit them with a comma)
 - **SERVER_URL** (Optional) - JukeBot server URL for linking back, only needed if **SLACK_WEBHOOK** is provided
 - **GOOGLE_ANALYTICS_ID** (Optional) - [Google Analytics](https://analytics.google.com/) Tracking ID for site analytics
 - **VIDEO_HISTORY** (default: 24 * 60) - Number of minutes played videos will stay in the video playlist